-Sushi Kyotatsu is my go to spot for sushi every time I find myself on a layover at Terminal 1 of Tokyo Narita International Airport.
+Sushi Kyotatsu is my go-to spot for sushi every time I find myself on a layover at Terminal 1 of Tokyo’s Narita International Airport.
 Delicious and fresh sushi in the most unlikely of places: the airport.

 Though pricey (you’re in an airport), it was worth every yen for the quality of the food received, which was comparable, or better, than anything you would find across Japan.

-I’ve actually been stopping by Sushi Kyotatsu on layovers in Tokyo for a few years now.
-I stumbled upon the location by accident on a trip to Seoul one time and I have been coming back ever since.
-I love that I can get a taste of fresh sushi in Japan even though I never step foot outside of the airport.
+I’ve been stopping by Sushi Kyotatsu on layovers in Tokyo for a few years now.
+I accidentally stumbled upon the location on a trip to Seoul once and have been coming back ever since.
+I love that I can eat fresh sushi in Japan without stepping foot outside of the airport.

 If you are looking for more information about Tokyo and Japan, I highly recommend you pick up a guidebook such as Lonely Planet Best of Tokyo 2020